RakhithJK/viliusle-miniPaint-wiki/Docker.md

 ## [ghost](https://github.com/ghost) [2023-03-01]

-Create a dockerfile at the root folder of the project and paste the following code
+Create file `Dockerfile` at the root folder of the project and paste the following code:

 ```
 # https://github.com/bluenevus/docker-minipaint